 Our agendas, desires and ideas are immaterial if we’re submitted to His Lordship.
-My mentor, Gary Grogan just said to me today, “Faith isn’t what we want but what gets us through.”
+Someone once told me, “Faith isn’t what we want but what gets us through.”
 As I do often, I like to tweak his wisdom just a tad, “Faith isn’t what we want but what God wants…His best.”
 The bottom line: what we accomplish is nowhere near how we accomplish it.
 We might be able to produce similar results, but if we choose our way versus God’s way…look out.
 Samson tried.
 King Saul tried.
 Uzzah tried.
 The kings of Israel and Judah tried.
 Peter tried.
 Failure after failure after failure.

 I recently had a word for a leader in our church, just some simple thoughts meant to encourage and relieve expectations: